kyllingstad/zmqd/README.md

 ## Terms of use ##

-∅MQD is released under the terms of the
-[Mozilla Public License v.
+∅MQD is free and open-source software, released under the terms of the [Mozilla Public License v.
 2.0](http://mozilla.org/MPL/2.0/).
 This allows you to mix it with other files under a different, even proprietary licence.
 However, the source code files of ∅MQD itself, and any modifications you make